rithvik-doshi/EC327_Final_Project/README.md

 ## Known Bugs
 -- Inverse Matrices for 3x3 matrices and above
 -- Co-factoring for 3x3 matrices and above
+-- No error-checking for invalid statements in pemdas.cpp, such as "*+28-3", statements involving negative answers such as '9-19', and dividing by zero.

 ## Changelogs
 -- 4/22/21 BETA 0.1 basic Matrix functions and 2x2 inverses